benschw/benschw.github.io/_posts/2015-07-31-containers-and-cfg-mgmt.markdown

 tags: []
 ---

-_Containers, Configuration ManagementDense clouds, and choosing the right tool for the right job._

 Docker brings an incredibly appealing method of managing applications to the table, but also requires us to rebuild a lot of systems that aren't broken.
 In this post